 Without holding the Valve Index in our hands and playing some games with it, it's tough to say for certain which high-end headset will win the day.
 We certainly like the more affordable price of the Oculus Rift S as well as the way it tracks your movement without the use of any external base stations but its specs leave something to be desired.

-That said, if you want the most premium VR package, the Valve Index is worth waiting for - its controllers add another layer of immersion to VR and it has a higher field-of-view, a really important specification when it comes to VR gaming.
+That said, if you want the most premium VR package, the Valve Index is worth it.
+The headset's controllers add another layer of immersion to VR and it has a higher field-of-view, a really important specification when it comes to VR gaming.

 Last but not least, the HTC Vive Pro might make the most sense for creatives and VR arcade owners thanks to its high-res screen and compatibility with third-party hardware - however, it could be obsolete after the Valve Index arrives later this year.
 For now, though, it's a tried-and-true gaming headset that's a significant step up from the original Oculus Rift and HTC Vive.